psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 "No," added Sam Morgan, the pig dealer, "and there'll be no service.
 Pity though, that the poor chap should be drowed in like a cannibal.
 We might get Old Jack the Scape to do what he could for him, though; what do'st say? "

-"Iss; Iss! " chorused the others, " we'll have Jack the Scape !"
+"Iss; Iss! " chorused the others, " we'll have Jack the Scape!"

 Jack the Scape was a gaunt, miserable old man, who lived by himself in a hovel on the Walford-road, and frequently figured at funerals, as "The Sin-Eater."
 Such a profession was by no means uncommon in Herefordshire.
 In half an hour's time, old Jack was standing by the coffin in the skittle-alley. " I don't me'nd," said he; " but you ain't got no bowl made of maple-wood, and that's what I always has gi'en me, full of beer, as well as the sixpence. "